MicroEJ/docs/VEEPortingGuide/uiImageRaw.rst

 * Its start address has to be aligned on a higher value than the number of bits-per-pixels.
 * A padding has to be added after each line (row stride).
-* The MicroEJ format can hold a platform-dependent header, located between the MicroEJ format header (start of file) and the pixel array.
+* The MicroEJ format can hold a platform-dependent header between the MicroEJ format header (start of file) and the pixel array.
   The MicroEJ format is designed to let the platform encode and decode this additional header.
-  For Image Engine software algorithms, this header is not needed and never used.
+  This header is unnecessary and never used for Image Engine software algorithms.

-.. note:: From Image Engine point of view, the format stays a MicroEJ format, readable by the Image Engine Renderer.
+.. note:: From the Image Engine point of view, the format stays a MicroEJ format, readable by the Image Engine Renderer.

 Advantages:

-* Encoding is recognized by the GPU.
+* The GPU recognizes encoding.
 * Drawing an image is often very fast.
 * Supports opacity encoding.

 Disadvantages:

 * No compression: the image size in bytes is proportional to the number of pixels.
-  The required memory is similar to :ref:`section_image_standard_raw` when there is no custom header.
+  The required memory is similar to :ref:`section_image_standard_raw` when no custom header exists.

 When the MicroEJ format holds another header (called ``custom_header``), the required memory is:
 ::

       required_memory = header + custom_header + (image_width * image_height) * bpp / 8;

-The row stride allows to add some padding at the end of each line in order to start the next line at an address with a specific memory alignment; it is often required by hardware accelerators (GPU).
+The row stride allows adding some padding at the end of each line to start the next line at an address with a specific memory alignment; it is often required by hardware accelerators (GPU).
-The row stride is by default a value in relation with the image width: ``row_stride_in_bytes = image_width * bpp / 8``.
+The row stride is, by default, a value in relation to the image width: ``row_stride_in_bytes = image_width * bpp / 8``.
-It can be customized at image buffer creation thanks to the Abstraction Layer API ``LLUI_DISPLAY_IMPL_getNewImageStrideInBytes``.
+Thanks to the Abstraction Layer API ``LLUI_DISPLAY_IMPL_getNewImageStrideInBytes``, it can be customized at image buffer creation.
 The required memory becomes:
 ::